oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/README.md

 ### Oracle Mobile Services ###
 Here you can see which mobile services are ready for you through just accessing Oracle MCS (Mobile Cloud Service) as below:
-+ Out of the box mobile services: We are providing prebuilt, tested and optimized mobile services like analytics, push notification, offline data synchronization, location, object storage, database, app ploicies, API management, integration management, security and user management, and more features like intelligent bot coming.
-For client IDE for mobile applications, we can support any IDE as well as Oracle MAX (Low code development), JET (JavaScript-based Hybrid App Dev.) and MAF (Java-based Hybrid App Dev.)
++ Out of the box mobile services (Platform APIs): We are providing prebuilt, tested and optimized mobile services like analytics, push notification, offline data synchronization, location, object storage, database, app ploicies, API management, integration management, security and user management, and more features like intelligent bot coming.
++ In addition to the Platform APIs, you can develop custom APIs and code to extend your mobile services. (e.g. SNS integration, Google Map integration, external system integration, etc.) In other words, mobile applicatons can call custom APIs as wells as platform APIs to interact various data sources.
++ For client IDE for mobile applications, we can support any IDE as well as Oracle MAX (Low code development), JET (JavaScript-based Hybrid App Dev.) and MAF (Java-based Hybrid App Dev.)

 ![](../common/images/mobile/Oracle_Mobile_Services.PNG)